josephrilling/dynbps/README.md

 ### Base Level Oveview

-Bayesian Predictive Synthesis (BPS) is an ensemble method, meant for aggregating and synthesizing density predictions from multiple agents/experts/judges.
+Bayesian Predictive Synthesis (BPS) is an ensemble method designed to aggregate and synthesize density predictions from multiple agents/experts/judges.
 There is quite a wide field of literature for ensembling point forecasts, but point forecasts are very limited because they do not convey uncertainty.
 The shape and variance of a distribution